Maybe you’ve seen runners wearing gaiters at trail races. Or perhaps you’ve just heard them mentioned on trail running forums and on social media.

 What’s the point of wearing running gaiters?

-Running gaiters are worn to prevent debris, pebbles, sand, dirt, mud, sticks, and other nasty stuff collected along a trail run or race from getting into your shoes and causing issues that can interfere with your run, such as hot spots, blisters, friction points, or generally uncomfortable shoes/socks.
+Running gaiters are worn to prevent debris, pebbles, sand, dirt, mud, sticks, and other nasty stuff collected along a trail run or race from getting into your shoes.
+When this stuff gets in your shoes, it can cause issues.
+These issues can interfere with your run, such as hot spots, blisters, friction points, or generally uncomfortable shoes/socks.

 Who wears running gaiters?